MrMicky-FR/FastBoard/README.md

 * [RGB HEX colors support](#rgb-colors) on 1.16 and higher
 * [Custom number formatting](#custom-number-formatting) (including blank) for scores on 1.20.3 and higher
 * [Adventure components support](#adventure-support)
+* Support for both Spigot and Mojang mappings

 ## Installation